 C) Coursework directly related to the applicant’s area of endorsement (6 credits).
 For early childhood and elementary teachers this includes content areas taught in the elementary school (math, reading/language arts, science, or social studies).
 For middle grades or secondary teachers, this includes courses specific to the content area or specialty of endorsement (e.g. business, family and consumer science, health and physical education).
 Regardless of level, any courses in child development or classroom management would be appropriate.
 If you have not yet been approved in human relations training, EDU 557 Human Relations in a Pluralistic Society should be taken.
 Note that everyone applying for a Nebraska certificate must meet the requirement for human relations training if they have not already been approved.

-- Once you submit your application in the portal, email Brook Jech at [email protected] to request the Institutional Verification form be submitted.
-Please allow NDE 4-6 weeks for processing.
+- After you submit your application in the portal, please allow NDE 4-6 weeks for processing.